Bayesian Regret Minimization in Offline Bandits

 \end{assumption}

-\cref{asm:good-data} plays a key role in understanding how the Bayesian regret scales as a function of the problem's parameters.
-The intuition behind \cref{asm:good-data} is that the dataset provides sufficient information such that the norm of the covariance matrix $\bm{\Sigma}_n$ of the posterior distribution over $\bm{\tilde{\theta}}_D$ decreases linearly with $n$.
-From a frequentist perspective, this assumption holds with high probability by the Bernstein-Von-Mises theorem under mild conditions (e.g.,~\cite{Vaart2000}).
-Using this assumption, we are ready to bound the Bayesian regret of \texttt{BRMOB}, as shown by the following result.
+Intuitively, \cref{asm:good-data} states that the dataset provides sufficient information such that the norm of the covariance matrix $\bm{\Sigma}_n$ of the posterior distribution over $\bm{\tilde{\theta}}_D$ decreases linearly with $n$.
+From a frequentist perspective, this assumption holds with high probability by the Bernstein-Von-Mises theorem under mild conditions~\cite{Vaart2000}.